FluffynatorT800/AcademyDevOps/Dokumentation/AcademyDevOps.md

 -> </br>
 <-> kubectl create namespace springboot </br>
 -> </br>
-For an experiment an automated tool was used to generate the needed kubernetes yml files. </br>
+For an experiment an automated tool was used to generate the needed kubernetes yml files.  => to be discarded</br>

+Changed Jenkinsfile to tag the java image with the build number Added DockerHub credentials to Jenkins and presented them env variable

 _________________
 _________________